The Flask Mega-Tutorial Part VI: Profile Page and Avatars

 I'm sure you agree that the profile pages that I just built are pretty boring.
 To make them a bit more interesting, I'm going to add user avatars, but instead of having to deal with a possibly large collection of uploaded images in the server, I'm going to use the Gravatar service to provide images for all users.

 The Gravatar service is very simple to use.
-To request an image for a given user, a URL with the format https://www.gravatar.com/avatar/<hash>, where <hash> is the MD5 hash of the user's email address.
+To request an image for a given user, a URL with the format https://www.gravatar.com/avatar/<hash> must be used, where <hash> is the MD5 hash of the user's email address.
 Below you can see how to obtain the Gravatar URL for a user with email john@example.com:

 >>> from hashlib import md5